ziadhorat/Plex-Spot/README.md

 ## Notes
 - If you use a reverse proxy, you will require websocket support/enabled.
-- Only tested with Movie/TV/Music Libraries.
+- Tested with Movie/TV/Music Libraries (Supports 1 server only).

 ## TODO
 - ARM Support on Docker image.